safing/web/_publications/2021-12-06-spn-reaches-alpha.md

 custom_thumbnail_name: spn-reaches-alpha
 ---

-In October 2020 one of our supporters joked around and said he would purchase us a video game if he got access to the SPN before Christmas.
+In October 2020 one of our supporters joked around and said he would gift us a video game if he got access to the SPN before Christmas.
 I am happy to announce we technically made it.

 ### All Customers Now Get SPN Access 🎉